frcs/quizml/README.md

-After reading the BBYaml file and converting the markdown entries into LaTex or HTML, BBQuiz uses jinja2 templates to render the various targets (BlackBoard quiz, HTML preview, LaTex).
+After reading the BBYaml file and converting the markdown entries into LaTex or HTML, BBQuiz uses jinja2 templates to render the various targets (BlackBoard compatible quiz, HTML preview or LaTex).

 ## Configuration Files Location

+The list of targets can be defined in the configuration file.
 The default config file is called `bbquiz.cfg`.

 BBQuiz will first try to read this file in
 1. the local directory from which BBQuiz is called